keepthrifty/keepthrifty.github.io/_posts/2016-10-16-talent-is-overrated.md

 affiliate: true
 ---

-We're loyal fans of the HGTV show "[Fixer Upper](http://amzn.to/2dX33dc){: target="_blank"}".
+We're loyal fans of the HGTV show "[Fixer Upper](http://amzn.to/2dX33dc){: target="_blank" rel="nofollow" }".
 It's incredible to see the transformation in these homes that have seemingly lost all their value.
 They deliver magazine-quality design, bringing new life to the house and the neighborhood.
 Some lucky people get all the talent, right?
 Maybe not...

 After starting to watch the show, my wife and I were browsing homes on Zillow in Waco, Texas to see what was out there.
 Man, were we surprised when we found a house that was for sale that indicated it had actually been remodeled by Chip Gaines himself!